MicrosoftDocs/azure-devops-yaml-schema/content/resources-webhooks-webhook.md

 }
 ```

-Because the generated YAML becomes invalid, and no pipeline run is queued in response.
+Because the generated YAML becomes invalid, no pipeline run is queued in response.
 <!-- :::editable-content-end::: -->
 <!-- :::examples-end::: -->